danielsauter/rapid-android-development/sqlite.md

 Now that we’ve seen most of Processing’s `Table` features, it’s time we take a look at the widely used SQLite database management system for local clients.
 It is based on the the popular Structured Query Language syntax for database queries and will look very familiar if you’ve worked with `SQL` before.
 Ketai gives us access to Android’s `SQLiteDatabase` class and provides us with the essential methods we need to create, query, and update content in the database tables.

 The Ketai `KetaiSQLite` class is what we need to create full-fledged local SQLite databases on the device.
-For the projects in this chapter, we’ll use it to store a number of points that we’ll create by tapping the touch screen interface, and later we’ll use it to record accelerometer sensor data using the `KetaiSensor` class we’ve seen in <!--ref linkend="chp.sensors-->.
+For the projects in this chapter, we’ll use it to store a number of points that we’ll create by tapping the touch screen interface, and later we’ll use it to record accelerometer sensor data using the `KetaiSensor` class we’ve seen in {{ book.chapter3 }}.
 Let’s get started by taking a look at the relevant Processing and Ketai methods we’ll be working with throughout the chapter.

 We’ll create two SQLite projects, one to get us up and running with a few random values in a SQLite database.
 The next project will take advantage of the `KetaiSensor` class to capture accelerometer data directly into a SQLite database, which we’ll browse and visualize on the Android display.